IT'S OFFICIAL - WE ARE OPENING MARCH 2025!

 Our mission is to be a catalyst for good through the power of understanding the past.
 We deliver this through first-hand discovery of fossils and an immersive experience in the epic, real story of the dinosaurs.
 We bring awe and wonder to inspire action for a better world.
 Using the past, we put the present into perspective and give all people tools to create future actions for good.
 Whether it’s the pure joy of digging and exploring for exciting possibilities or an awakening of a growing realization about our place in time and how great the gift of life is, we aim to be a remembered, loved, and inspirational agent for good.

 The quarry’s fossil record inspired the building design: the public galleries are conceived as metaphorical lenses for viewing both the present and the earth’s deep past.
-Brought to reality by Thomas Wong of Ennead Architects in partnership with KSS Architects and G&A, the museum highlights our commitment to sustainability: the timber structure, wood siding, and low-carbon concrete maximize renewable materials while reducing climate impacts, generous daylighting minimizes the use of artificial lighting, and the building’s all-electric heat pumps draw energy from deep within the earth, with no fossil fuels consumed on site.
+Brought to reality by Thomas Wong of Ennead Architects in partnership with KSS Architects and G&A, the museum highlights our commitment to sustainability.
+The timber structure, wood siding, and low-carbon concrete maximize renewable materials while reducing climate impacts, generous daylighting minimizes the use of artificial lighting, and the building’s all-electric heat pumps draw energy from deep within the earth, with no fossil fuels consumed on site.
 Bird-friendly glazing and the use of native species across the 123-acre site reflects our dedication to biodiversity and natural habitat restoration.

 A former marl quarry, our fossil bed has yielded more than 100,000 fossils representing over 100 species of marine and land animals, including the remains of bus-length mosasaurs, marine crocodiles, sea turtles, bony fish, shark teeth, brachiopods, marine snails, and much more.
 Dr. Kenneth Lacovara’s team analyzes the fossils, the sediments collected around them, and the geochemistry of the site to gain a clearer picture of the period when dinosaurs roamed the Earth.